Xi’an Spiced Chicken with Fragrant Rice

 - Once the skin is crispy, flip the chicken and cook on the other side for another 1 – 2 minutes.

-- Add about 2 tablespoons of unsalted butter to the pan.
+- Add unsalted butter to the pan.

 - Once the butter turns light brown and starts foaming, tilt the pan towards you and start spooning the butter continuously over the chicken.